Simpler Fares

 Railcard discounts must be available on all fares subject only to minimum ticket price

-The Train Operators could either introduce such a system voluntarily working through an umbrella organisation such as ATOC (Association of Train Operating Companies), or the Department For Transport could specify the system and require Train Companies to comply with it as part of their franchise commitment.
+The Train Operators could either introduce such a system voluntarily working through an umbrella organisation such as RDG (The Rail Delivery Group), or the Department For Transport could specify the system and require Train Companies to comply with it as part of their franchise commitment.

 In September 2018 SENRUG submitted these proposals to the Railway Delivery Group (RDG) as part of the Transport Focus / RDG Easier Fares Consultation.
 See SENRUG’s Consultation Response here.